Aperol Spritz Recipe

 What to serve with an Aperol spritz

-An Aperol spritz is traditionally served in Italy as a pre-dinner drink.
+An Aperol spritz is traditionally served in Italy as pre-dinner alcoholic drinks.
 If you stroll through an Italian town in the late afternoon, you're likely to find groups gathered to relax and unwind from the day with an Aperol spritz and some snacks.

 So here's your cue to kick back with an icy spritz and some of our favorite appetizers: